Cleveland Clinic

 Clinical:

-- Gain exposure to advanced, rare, and unique patient presentations including re-operative disease and familial syndromes.
+Gain exposure to advanced, rare, and unique patient presentations including frequent re-operative cases and familial syndromes.

 Academic: